Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 - An optimized product description

-Your breadcrumbs, SEO title, and SEO meta description will display in search results, as well as help you rank for the right keywords.
+Your breadcrumbs, SEO title, and SEO meta description will display in search results, and will help you rank for the right keywords.

 In the above example, the breadcrumbs are in blue, the SEO title in green, and the meta description is in pink.
 While Google does sometimes dynamically change your description to match a searcher’s keywords, you should still create an optimized one.